Academic Common Market

 In 2017, 24 Florida students participated in Academic Common Market, saving, on average, $11,852 each and a collective total of $260,740 in tuition.

-ACM State Representative: Catherine Oakley, Education Policy Analyst, Board of Governors, State University System of Florida
+ACM State Representative: Jeremy Hudak, Assistant Director of Academic and Student Affairs, State University System of Florida Board of Governors.

 State Authorization Reciprocity Agreement